cvgroup-erke/YunyingChen/original_gan/README.md

 2. If the random noise input is too big, the Generator network is hard to train and will gain a high loss.
 So I try to keep the 3-dimension input small.

 But here are some problems are unsolved:
-While training the loss of Generator and Discriminator will jump from a sudden and the result will suddenly will bad.
+While training the loss of Generator and Discriminator will jump from a sudden and the result will suddenly turn bad.
 ![loss](https://github.com/cvgroup-erke/YunyingChen/blob/main/original_gan/imgs/loss1.png)
 ![loss](https://github.com/cvgroup-erke/YunyingChen/blob/main/original_gan/imgs/loss2.png)